nvbao45/RFID-Cloner/README.md

 ## Installation

+1. Connect each component as shown in the diagram above.
-1. Clone the repository:
+2. Clone the repository:
     ```bash
     git clone https://github.com/yourusername/RFIDCloner.io.git
     cd RFIDCloner.io
     ```

-2. Open the `.ino` file in the Arduino IDE.
+3. Open the `.ino` file in the Arduino IDE.

-3. Connect your Arduino board to your computer.
+4. Connect your Arduino board to your computer.

-4. Upload the code to the Arduino board.
+5. Upload the code to the Arduino board.